galacticmob/tugger-system/README.md

 ## what is tugger

-`tugger` is a very small and very fast Linux distribution intended to be used as a base to build your data centre or HPC bare metal OS.
+`tugger` is a very small and very fast Linux distribution intended to be used as a base to build your PDA ROM or bare metal OS.

 It typically does not require installation and runs completely from RAM.